evilstarksai/CLUBS_IITK/CLUBS_IITK/README.md

 3. Open XAMPP Control Panel and Start 'Apache' and 'MySQL'

-4. Import Database
+4. Importing Database

 a.
-Open 'phpmyadmin' in your browser
+Open localhost in your browser and go to 'phpmyadmin'
 b.
 Create a Database
 c.
 Import the SQL file provided with this project